George-Corfield/Distributed-Toolchain-Integration/README.md

 ## In-Depth-Explanation
 We were asked to provide an in depth explanation of the project and how it works a link to the document is [here](./documentation/InDepthExplanation.md).

+## Developer Notes for handover
+We were also asked to provide a series of notes to the next developers about what the project already does and how it works, as well as some client feedback and notes for development in the future.
+After following the Setup Instructions below, use this document to ensure the project is running correctly and understand the next steps.
+A link to this document is [here](./documentation/DeveloperNotes.md).

 ## Setup-Instructions

 ### Prerequisites